NeKoRoSYS/NeKoRoSYS-s-Arch-Linux-Rice/README.md

   - Supports both image (via `swww`) and video (via `mpvpaper`) formats.
     - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU, RAM, or GPU space.
   - Border colors and UI elements have dynamic color schemes.
-- **Familiar Waybar Setup**
+- **Select Waybar Skins**
+  - Legacy
     - Sleek and straightforward design.
     - Built to feel like a Windows taskbar.
-    - Choose to start an app, change workspaces, or select power options like Lock, Sleep, Shut Down, Reboot, and Sign Out.
+  - mkhmtcore
+    - Modern and minimalistic.
+    - Beautiful design.
+  - And the best part?
+You can add your own!
 <br>

 ## Notes